What is vascular dementia?

 - Bleeding because of a ruptured blood vessel (such as from a stroke)

 - Damage to a blood vessel from atherosclerosis, infection, high blood pressure, or other causes, such as an autoimmune disorder

 CADASIL (cerebral autosomal dominant arteriopathy with sub-cortical infarcts and leukoencephalopathy) is a genetic disorder that generally leads to dementia of the vascular type.
 One parent with the gene for CADASIL passes it on to a child, which makes it an autosomal-dominant inheritance disorder.
 It affects the blood vessels in the white matter of the brain.
-Symptoms, such as migraine headaches, seizures, and severe depression, generally begin when a person is in his or her mid-30s; however, symptoms may not appear until later in life.
+Symptoms, such as migraine headaches, seizures, and severe depression, generally start when a person is in his or her mid-30s; but, symptoms may not appear until later in life.